Create Your Own Personalized Flavor of Tea (Konacha / Limited)Create Your Own Personalized Flavor of Tea (Konacha / Limited)

 This is the fire pit for Tencha (Matcha).
 To process competition grade tea, the farmer makes subtle yet vitally important adjustments to temperature, time, and the production environment.

-Competition Grade Tea / Blended Sencha Items: Now Available!
+Competition Grade Tea / Blended Sencha Items

 We have arranged to add three limited edition Competition Grade teas and two limited edition Belended Sencha teas.